In Verrem: First speech

 The first speech was the only one to be delivered in front of the praetor urbanus Manius Acilius Glabrio.
 In it, Cicero took advantage of the almost unconditional freedom to speak in court to demolish Verres' case.

 Cicero touched very little on Verres' extortion crimes in Sicily in the first speech.
 Instead, he took a two-pronged approach, by both inflating the vanity of the all-senator jury and making the most of Verres' early character.
-The second prong concerned Verres' defense's attempts to keep the case from proceeding on technicalities.
+The second prong concerned Verres' defence's attempts to keep the case from proceeding on technicalities.

-Verres had secured the services of the finest orator of his day, Quintus Hortensius Hortalus for his defense.
-Immediately, both Verres and Hortensius realized that the court as composed under Glabrio was inhospitable to the defense, and began to try to derail the prosecution by procedural tricks that had the effect of delaying or prolonging the trial.
+Verres had secured the services of the finest orator of his day, Quintus Hortensius Hortalus for his defence.
+Immediately, both Verres and Hortensius realized that the court as composed under Glabrio was inhospitable to the defence, and began to try to derail the prosecution by procedural tricks that had the effect of delaying or prolonging the trial.
 This was done by first trying to place a similar prosecution on the docket, to take place before Verres' trial, one concerning a governor of Bithynia for extortion.

 The point of the attempted derailment of the case hinged on Roman custom.
 At the time the case was being argued, the year was coming to a close and soon a number of public festivals (including one in honor of Pompey the Great) would commence.
 All work ceased on festival days, according to Roman customs, including any ongoing trials.
-Cicero alleged that Hortensius was hoping to draw the trial out long enough to run into the festival period before Cicero would have an opportunity to conclude his case, thereby making it a statistical impossibility that Glabrio and the jury would deliver a verdict before the new year, when the magistrates were replaced with their newly elected successors.
+Cicero alleged that Hortensius was hoping to draw the trial out long enough to run into the festival period before Cicero would have an opportunity to conclude his case, thereby making it impossible for Glabrio and the jury to deliver a verdict before the new year, when the magistrates were replaced with their newly elected successors.

 Hortensius and Verres both knew, Cicero argued, that Marcus Metellus, a friend and ally of Verres, would be in charge of the extortion court in the new year, and so saw a benefit to such a gaming of the system.
 In addition, Hortensius himself, along with Quintus Metellus, Marcus's older brother, had been elected consuls for the same year, and would thus be in prime position to intimidate the witnesses when the case resumed after the expected lull.
 As such, Verres and his supporters were supremely confident of victory.
 Indeed, Cicero remarked that, immediately after the election of Hortensius and Metellus, one of his friends had heard the former consul Gaius Scribonius Curio publicly congratulate Verres, declaring that he was now as good as acquitted.